How to Update Old Blog Content

 1. Are you formatting your posts differently these days?

 Maybe you’ve changed how you format your headings and paragraphs.
-Are you using a different heading size/style/colour than you were in the past?
+Are you using a different heading size/style/color than you were in the past?
 Caps vs. lowercase?
 Regular vs. bold?

 Be sure to update your formatting to match your current style to stay consistent and make your content easy to read/visually interesting.